 Zener diodes are usually used as voltage regulators in circuits since as you can see from the graph there is very little variation in voltage when compared to the increase in current.
 Conversely, very small changes in voltage can cause very large changes in current.
 It can also be used in surge protectors that we attach to our fridges and TVs to protect them from voltage fluctuations.

-Stay tuned with Byju’s to learn about diode, transistor and much more with the help of interactive video lessons.
+Stay tuned with BYJU’S to learn about diodes, transistors and much more with the help of interactive video lessons.